boytchev/mannequin.js/README.md

 ### Dynamic posture

 The dynamic posture &ndash; i.e. a posture that changes over time &ndash; is set with the same methods that are used for static posture.
 Mannequin.js defines an empty function `animate(t)`, which is called in the animation loop once for each frame.
 All changes of a posture should be defined inside this function ([live example](https://boytchev.github.io/mannequin.js/examples/example-dynamic.html)).
 The parameter *t* is the time, measured in tenths of seconds.
 This function is set up in `createScene()`.
-If *createScene* and *animate* are not used, than the animation loop should be managed manually.
+If *createScene* and *animate* are not used, then the animation loop should be managed manually.

 [<img src="examples/snapshots/example-dynamic.jpg">](https://boytchev.github.io/mannequin.js/examples/example-dynamic.html)